QuarkNerd/blog/lpage/_posts/2015-03-06-localisation.md

  * The locales are user contributed, meaning there may be some missing and the data may not be perfect.

- * [It does not support other calendars](https://github.com/moment/moment/issues/1454) - but it doesn't seem like many things do.

   * The date formats are built into the locales, so unless you fork and edit the locales, you must keep your own date formats to [the ones moment supports](https://github.com/moment/moment/blob/develop/locale/en-gb.js#L20).

  * It doesn't support the [genitive form of the month name](http://stackoverflow.com/questions/19675155/what-is-difference-between-monthgenitivenames-and-monthnames-why-there-is-blank).